tdijital/psrecovery-py/README.md

 - Scan for stray SuperBlocks and CylinderGroups if found use them in relevant directs to calculate ino to offset.

 ### Experimental TODO
-- Scan for unclaimed inidrect block tables
+- Scan for unclaimed indirect block tables
   - Try to identify file match for the block table in carved files.